How Stress Disrupts the Gut Brain Axis and Leads to Poor Sleep Quality

 15. Can SCFA-supportive probiotics improve stress-driven insomnia?

-Yes — SCFAs enhance melatonin synthesis, reduce inflammation, stabilize cortisol timing, and support deeper sleep architecture.
+Yes — SCFAs enhance melatonin synthesis, reduce inflammation, stabilize cortisol timing, and form the foundation of probiotic sleep support aimed at improving sleep architecture.

 16. How does the vagus nerve mediate stress recovery?